-11Midrigan (2011) and Costain and Nakov (2011b) emphasize the importance of generating small price changes for the model's ability to also generate nonneutralities.
-Midrigan explores two methods distinctly different from ours for doing so, namely, complementarity in price adjustment and the probability of drawing a zero menu cost.
-He finds that his model's nonneutrality is not significantly affected by the way in which small price changes are introduced.
+10Midrigan (2011) and Costain and Nakov (2011b) emphasize the importance of small price changes for the model's ability to generate nonneutralities.
+Midrigan explores two methods, both different from ours, for generating small price changes: complementarity in price adjustment and the probability of drawing a zero menu cost.
+He finds that the degree of nonneutrality is not significantly affected by the way in which small price changes are introduced.

-justment probability, greater persistence in the productivity process tends to increase the dispersion of prices.
-If productivity is entirely transitory (i.i.d.) then expected future productivity is invariant to current productivity.
+ductivity is invariant to current productivity.
 In this case, with prices adjusting infrequently an adjusting firm's optimal price will not vary much with its current state.
 In contrast, a highly persistent productivity process makes expected future productivity vary closely with current productivity, and for a given degree of price stickiness optimal prices will also be sensitive to current productivity.
 This reasoning does not apply exactly, because the degree of price stickiness varies with the productivity process.
 Greater persistence in the productivity process will tend to increase the degree of price stickiness; greater persistence means a lower probability of a productivity change and thus a lower probability of change in the firm's optimal price.
-Note that all of the reasoning in this paragraph abstracts from the fact that nonzero steady-state inflation interacts with the productivity process in affecting the incentives for price adjustment.
+Note that some of the reasoning in this paragraph abstracts from the fact that nonzero steady-state inflation interacts with the productivity process in affecting the incentives for price adjustment.